Building a Les Paul - 2

 So once the frets are cut they must be prepared.
 Fretwire is mushroom shaped in cross

 section, with the round top being the portion that the strings contact and the 'stem' (known as

 the 'tang') fitting into the slot in the fretboard.
 The tang has teeth that help hold it fast.

-However, on a bound fretboard the binding is not slotted, so the tang must be trimmed
+However, on a bound fretboard the binding is not slotted, so the tang must be trimmed back.

-fretting hammer, and then (in this case) the fret is pushed into place using a caul of the correct radius mounted in a
+then (in this case) the fret is pushed into place using a caul of the correct radius mounted in a

 drill press.
 A little glue is placed in the slot first to help hold the fret tight.
 Traditionally, frets

 are seated entirely with a hammer, but the press-in method is much easier and more accurate,

 especially for the beginner!
 In the photo below, the pressing caul is the little gizmo in the

 center with the red and white label.
 This is Paul's drill press, and we're ready to fret!